 A researcher should investigate whether funding agencies, one's institution, or target journals have policies on sharing data.
 When applicable, data sharing should be planned before the study and described to ethical review committees.
 Even when no explicit demands exist, it is a fundamental principle of the scientific method that we are able to re-examine data and gather the data from many studies, in order to promote scientific advances.

 Internationally, there are two prominent publication guidelines.
 In its White Paper on Promoting Integrity in Scientific Journal Publications, the Council of Science Editors (CSE) discusses varies questions of publication ethics.
-The Vancouver rules for authorship (formal name: Uniform Requirements for Manuscripts Submitted to Biomedical Journals, published by the International Committee of Medical Journal Editors, ICMJE) serve as the foremost international standards of publication ethics.
+The Vancouver rules for authorship (formal name: Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals, published by the International Committee of Medical Journal Editors, ICMJE) serve as the foremost international standards of publication ethics.
 ICMJE nowadays states that a trial will be considered for publication only if it has been registered before the enrollment of the first patient.

 Publications in medicine

 As concerns medicine, it can be added that the Declaration of Helsinki states that results from research not investigated by an ethics committee should not be accepted for publication.
 All trials involving patients should be published in registries or databases (see further joint position documents from The International Federation of Pharmaceutical Manufacturers & Associations).
 So the EU asks for all clinical trials to be published in a database, see the Commission guideline on the posting and publication of result-related information on clinical trials.